Vibranium

-Vibranium (/vaɪˈbreɪniəm/) is a fictional metal appearing in American comic books published by Marvel Comics, noted for its extraordinary abilities to absorb, store and release large amounts of kinetic energy.
-Mined only in Wakanda, the metal is associated with Black Panther, who wears a suit of vibranium and Captain America, who bears a vibranium/steel alloy shield.
-An alternate isomer of the material known as Antarctic Vibranium or Anti-Metal has appeared in the Savage Land.
+Vibranium (/vaɪˈbreɪniəm/) is a fictional metal appearing in American comic books published by Marvel Comics, noted for its extraordinary abilities to absorb, store, and release large amounts of kinetic energy.
+Mined only in the kingdom of Wakanda, the metal is associated with the character Black Panther, who wears a suit of vibranium, and Captain America, who bears a vibranium/steel alloy shield.
+An alternate form of the material, known as Antarctic Vibranium, or Anti-Metal, has appeared in the Savage Land.

 Publication history

-Vibranium first appeared in Daredevil #13 (February 1966), which was written by Stan Lee and illustrated by John Romita.
+Vibranium first appeared in Daredevil #13 (February 1966), which was written by Stan Lee and layouts by Jack Kirby with finished art by John Romita.
 Here, vibranium was seen to be an unusual metallic element with decidedly strange properties.
 Since that point in Marvel Comics continuity, it has been established that there are a few variations of this element which can be found in isolated regions all around the world.
 The variation first introduced in Daredevil #13 eventually became known as Anti-Metal.
-This variation's unique attribute is that it can cut through any known metal.
+This variation is different in that it can cut through any known metal.
 In the Marvel Universe, Anti-Metal can traditionally be found only in Antarctica.
 Later in Fantastic Four #53 (August 1966), by Stan Lee and Jack Kirby, a new variation of vibranium was introduced in the isolated nation of Wakanda.
 This variation had the unique attribute of being able to absorb sound.
 This is the variation which is most often identified in continuity as simply "vibranium".